RaphaelChevasson/PRI-base-articles-crypto/README.md

 ### BackEnd :

-First, you need to install and run a MySQL server (we suggest [MySQL Workbench](https://dev.mysql.com/downloads/workbench/)).
+First, you need to install a MySQL server (we suggest [MySQL Workbench](https://dev.mysql.com/downloads/workbench/)) : You have to run your database server before running the application so you can connect it to the database.

 Then, all you have to do is to open the maven project named as server on your IDE and run ServerApplication.java as a springboot application.